Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 2. What are your qualifications?

 The term "financial planner" is used by many financial professionals.
-Ask the planner or advisor what qualifies him or her to offer financial planning advice.
+Ask the planner what qualifies him or her to offer financial planning advice.

-Choose financial planner or advisor who has proven experience in some or many of the seven (7) financial planning topics.
-Determine what steps the planner / advisor takes to stay current with changes and developments in the financial planning field.
+Choose financial planner who has proven experience in some or many of the seven (7) financial planning topics.
+Determine what steps the planner takes to stay current with changes and developments in the financial planning field.

 3. What services do you offer?

-The services a financial planner or advisor offers depend on a number of factors including credentials, licenses and areas of expertise.
-Financial planners or advisors cannot sell insurance or securities products such as mutual funds or stocks without the proper licenses.
+The services a financial planner offers depend on a number of factors including credentials, licenses and areas of expertise.
+Financial planners cannot sell insurance or securities products such as mutual funds or stocks without the proper licenses.
 They cannot give investment advice unless registered (IQPF).

-Some planners or advisors offer financial planning advice on a range of topics but do not sell financial products.
+Some planners offer financial planning advices on a range of topics but don't sell financial products.
 Others may provide advice only in specific areas such as estate planning or tax matters.
-Find out if the planner or advisor will carry out the financial recommendations developed for you or refer you to others who will do so.
+Find out if the planner will carry out the financial recommendations developed for you or refer you to others who will do so.

 4. What is your approach to financial planning?

-Ask the financial planner or advisor about the type of clients and financial situations s/he typically likes to work with.
-Some planners or advisors prefer to develop one plan by bringing together all of your financial goals.
+Ask the financial planner about the type of clients and financial situations s/he typically likes to work with.
+Some planners prefer to develop one plan by bringing together all of your financial goals.
 Others provide advice on specific areas, as needed.

-Make sure your financial planner checklist prompts you to choose financial planner or advisor whose viewpoint on investing is not too cautious or overly aggressive for you.
-Remember that some planners or advisors require you to have a certain net worth before offering services, so check that too.
+Make sure your financial planner checklist prompts you to choose financial planner whose viewpoint on investing is not too cautious or overly aggressive for you.
+Remember that some planners require you to have a certain net worth before offering services, so check that too.

 5. Will you be the only person working with me?

-To develop or carry out financial planning recommendations, your financial planner or advisor may work with other professionals outside his or her own practice.
+To develop or carry out financial planning recommendations, your financial planner may work with other professionals outside his or her own practice.

 If so, get a list of the names of the attorneys, insurance agents or tax specialists and check on their backgrounds.
 You may want to meet everyone who will be working with you.